 It’s not easy.
 Often largely paper-based, highly bureaucratic and understaffed, many of these agencies already struggle with tracking and managing all the parts and pieces of projects without adding a large capital improvement program to the mix.

-That’s why progressive agencies such as Pittsburgh Water and Sewer Authority (PWSA) in Pittsburgh, Pennsylvania and the City of Arlington, Texas, are taking a technology-based approach, adopting and adapting a web-based project management information system (PMIS), e-Builder Enterprise to their operations.
+That’s why progressive agencies such as Pittsburgh Water and Sewer Authority (PWSA) in Pittsburgh, Pennsylvania and the City of Arlington, Texas, are taking a technology-based approach, adopting and adapting a cloud-based construction management system, e-Builder Enterprise to their operations.

 For instance, PWSA has shifted from a fix-as-fails mode of repair and replacement to a system preservation and maintenance approach—and along with that shift, the agency is spending 4x (around $60 million) annually on repairs and upgrades.
 With the increased investment came the need to improve project management and increase visibility into associated financials.
-That’s why PWSA also adopted a PMIS that is helping them instantly and easily track, manage and visualize where work is proposed, ongoing or complete—all with the same size staff.
+That’s why PWSA also adopted e-Builder Enterprise, which is helping them instantly and easily track, manage and visualize where work is proposed, ongoing and/or complete—all with the same size staff.

 Similarly, the City of Arlington Departments of Public Works & Transportation, Water Utilities, and Parks & Recreation is managing a multi-million-dollar capital improvement program that will include water, sewer, drainage, roadway, facility construction, and park projects.
 They’re specifically using the technology to enable the capital improvement program team to easily allocate and track monies from different funding sources.

-As we strive towards universal access to clean water, sanitation facilities and sustainable management of freshwater resources, let’s applaud the many agencies across the country that work tirelessly to maintain and improve our modern conveniences…with a little help from technology.
+As we strive towards universal access to clean water, sanitation facilities and sustainable management of freshwater resources, let’s applaud the many agencies across the country that work tirelessly to maintain and improve our modern conveniences…with a little help from technology and modernization.